 The competition will provide further information regarding times to appear for the Competition.
-If any team is late in checking in at the designated time for any round, before the scheduled start of an argument, the Project Team reserves the right either to declare a default or to assess penalty points.
-Participants must be present in their scheduled virtual courtroom at the appointed time of argument.
+If any team is late in arriving at the designated check-in time, before the scheduled start of an argument, or after the lunch break, the Project Team reserves the right either to declare a default or to assess penalty points.
+Participants must be seated in their scheduled courtroom at the appointed time of argument.